 Can pets eat Peanut Butter?

-Peanut butter is a spread made from ground peanuts and often includes salt, sugar, stabilizing oils, or flavoring.
-It is widely used on toast, in sandwiches, baked treats, and as a pill-hiding paste for pets.
-Peanut butter is very calorie-dense and high in fat.
-Product labels vary a lot, and some formulas include sweeteners that are unsafe for pets.
-Flavored versions can add chocolate, honey, maple, or candy mix-ins.
-Even plain styles can vary in sodium and oil content.
-Small smears may be tolerated by many pets, but repeated spoonfuls can add enough fat and calories to upset digestion or weight goals.
-Portion size should stay small and infrequent.
-Peanut butter is often used in lick mats and enrichment toys, so measured portions are important to avoid accidental overfeeding in one session.
-For pets, choose xylitol-free plain peanut butter and use only tiny measured amounts.
-Avoid sweetened and flavored varieties.
+Choose xylitol-free plain peanut butter and use only tiny measured amounts.
+Check labels carefully — xylitol is toxic to dogs.
+Avoid sweetened, flavored, and high-sodium varieties entirely.
+Peanut butter is a spread made from ground peanuts, often with added salt, sugar, stabilizing oils, or flavoring.
+Used on toast, in sandwiches, baked treats, and as a pill-hiding paste.
+Product labels vary widely — flavored versions can add chocolate, honey, maple, or candy mix-ins.
+Even plain styles vary in sodium and oil content.
+Often used in lick mats and enrichment toys, so measured portions are important to avoid accidental overfeeding in one session.

 P